merenlab/anvio.org/help/main/programs/anvi-run-ncbi-cogs/index.md

   display: true
 ---

 This program runs NCBI&#x27;s COGs to associate genes in an anvi&#x27;o contigs database with functions.
+This program can also run NCBI&#x27;s COGs to annotate an amino acid sequence with function.
 COGs database was been designed as an attempt to classify proteins from completely sequenced genomes on the basis of the orthology concept..

 🔙 **[To the main page](../../)** of anvi'o programs and artifacts.